Adversarially Robust Low Dimensional Representations: Introduction

-Principal component analysis (PCA) or low-rank approximations is the predominant tool for obtaining succinct data representations, and is used as a preprocessing primitive in almost every machine learning pipeline.
-Given data in a high-dimensional space $\R^n$ represented by the columns of a matrix $A$, the goal is to find a subspace of dimension at most $r \ll n$ to represent the points, that minimizes the projection error (or reconstruction error) onto the subspace, formalized as
+In this work we study the above question in the context of {\em principal component analysis (PCA)}, that is the predominant tool for obtaining succinct data representations, and used as a preprocessing primitive in many machine learning pipelines.
+Given data in a high-dimensional space $\R^n$ represented by the columns of a matrix $A$, the goal in PCA is to find a subspace of dimension at most $r \le n$ to represent the points, that minimizes the projection error (or reconstruction error) onto the subspace.
+This is formalized as follows where the matrix norm $\norm{\cdot}$ is either the Frobenius norm or the spectral norm:

-where the matrix norm $\norm{\cdot}$ is either the Frobenius norm or the spectral norm.
-The representation of each point $x \in \R^n$ corresponds to the projection $\Pi x$ onto the $r$-dimensional subspace given by $\Pi$ (one can also represent the point as an $r$-dimensional vector in terms of a basis for $\Pi$). \anote{4/11 added bracket} Following existing literature on adversarial robustness, we model an imperceptible adversarial perturbation $x'$ of a point $x$ as one for which the $\ell_\infty$ norm of the difference is small, i.e., $\|x-x'\|_\infty \leq \delta$, for some fixed $\delta > 0$ (more generally, we also consider $\ell_q$ norm where $q \ge 2$).
-Given an $r$-dimensional subspace of $\mathbb{R}^n$ with projection matrix $\Pi$, the adversarial robustness of $\Pi$ to $\delta$-perturbations in the $\ell_q$ norm is then exactly captured by
+The representation of each point $x \in \R^n$ corresponds to the projection $\Pi x$ onto the $r$-dimensional subspace given by $\Pi$ (one can also represent the point as an $r$-dimensional vector in terms of a basis for $\Pi$).

+We propose a robust variant of PCA that corresponds to learning representations that are robust to adversarial perturbations to the data.
+We model an adversarial perturbation $x'$ of a point $x$ as one for which the $\ell_q$ norm of the difference is small, i.e., $\|x-x'\|_q \leq \delta$, for some fixed $\delta > 0$ and $q > 2$.
+It is instructive to keep in mind the case of $q=\infty$, that is of particular interest in emerging paradigms such as adversarial machine learning~\citep{szegedy2013intriguing, madry2017towards}.
+A low dimensional subspace with an associated projection matrix $\Pi$ is robust if $\norm{\Pi x -\Pi x'}_2$ is small for any adversarial perturbation $x'$ of $x$.

+{\em What data representations are adversarially robust?} Given an $r$-dimensional subspace of $\mathbb{R}^n$ with projection matrix $\Pi$, the adversarial robustness of $\Pi$ to $\delta$-perturbations in the $\ell_q$ norm is precisely captured by